-The Integrated Care Partnership (ICP) and our Adults Services have continued to deliver their business plan priorities throughout 2021/22, despite seeing unprecedented levels of hospital admissions / discharges and high demand for care at home.
+The Integrated Care Partnership (ICP) and our Adults Services have continued to deliver their business plan priorities throughout 2022/23, despite seeing unprecedented levels of hospital admissions / discharges and high demand for care at home.
 Additional residential Discharge to Assess (D2A) beds were commissioned from local residential care homes to support discharge from hospital.
-New schemes such as the Home Care Winter Pressures Project have been initiated, designed to give a pathway to long term home care, creating capacity in Reablement and Intermediate Care (IMC) bed-based services.
-Community Housing Services, working collaboratively with the Money Skills Service, rolled out the 'Vulnerable Rents' scheme aimed at preventing homelessness of those affected by increased landlord possession activity and additional cold weather provision was provided to assist rough sleepers from the streets.
-This year's CQC inspection showed that 97.7% of Bolton registered community-based adult social care services were judged to be good or outstanding, ranking Bolton in the first quartile in the Northwest.
+The most recent CQC inspection showed that 97.7% of Bolton registered community-based adult social care services were judged to be good or outstanding, ranking Bolton in the first quartile in the Northwest.
+Further developed the Joint Strategic Needs Assessment to enable all key partners and stakeholders to consider a range of evidence and intelligence around what works and what is needed in Bolton to address health inequalities across the life course.
+Provided cold weather provision and support to rough sleepers, resulting in a reduction in the number of people sleeping on the streets of Bolton.